alexhulbert/Cryogen/README.md

 <h4>Manual iCloud Restore</h4>
 + The iCloud restore will download and __decrypt the iCloud data__ in a similar fashion to [Elcomsoft Phone Password Breaker](http://www.elcomsoft.com/eppb.html)
-+ The downloaded chunk folders (ex: AppDomain-com.2dboy.worldofgoo) will be stripped of their prefix (AppDomain-) and matched with an app in /var/mobile/Applications by looking at the plist names in /var/mobile/Applications/<UID>/Library/Preferences
++ The downloaded chunks will be categorized by their domain (AppDomain, etc) and the apps will be matched using their bundle IDs (ex: AppDomain-com.2dboy.worldofgoo) by looking at Info.plist and extracting the "CFBundleIdentifier"
 + This data will then be copied over to the device over an SSH tunnel.

 <h4>Manual data backup</h4>